Restoration Insurance Fall Safety

 The following comes from a summary guide released by OSHA on preventing job site falls:

 Workers are also subject to falls or the dangers of falling objects if sides and edges, floor holes, and wall openings are not protected.
 Falls and falling objects can result from unstable working surfaces, ladders that are not safely positioned, and misuse of fall protection.
 Any time a worker is at the height of six feet or more (construction industry) or four feet or more (general industry), the worker must be protected.

 Fall protection must be provided for each employee on a walking/working surface with an unprotected side or edge at the height required by the OSHA standard applicable to their work environment.

 Develop, implement and commit to a fall protection program• Provide training on the fall protection program

 Ensure the program’s effectiveness and determine whether it needs to be changed or updated

-Employers are required to assess the workplace to determine if the walking/working surfaces on which employees are to work have the strength and structural integrity to safely support workers.
-Once employers have determined that the surface is safe for employees to work on, the employer must select one of the options listed for the work operation if a fall hazard is present.
+Employers are required to assess the workplace to determine if the walking/working surfaces on which employees are to work have the strength and structural integrity to support workers safely.
+Once employers have determined that the surface is safe for employees to work on, the employer must select one of the work operation options if a fall hazard is present.